Trump's racist post about Obamas is deleted after backlash despite White House earlier defending it

 The U.S. Senate's lone Black Republican, Tim Scott of South Carolina, called on Trump to take down the post.
 “Praying it was fake because it’s the most racist thing I’ve seen out of this White House,” Scott, who chairs Senate Republicans' midterm campaign arm, said on social media.

-Another Republican, Sen. Roger Wicker of Mississippi, is white but represents the state with the largest percentage of Black residents, called it “totally unacceptable” and said the president should apologize.
+Another Republican, Sen. Roger Wicker of Mississippi, is white but represents the state with the largest percentage of Black residents.
+Wicker called the post “totally unacceptable” and said the president should apologize.

 NAACP President Derrick Johnson said in a statement, “Donald Trump’s video is blatantly racist, disgusting, and utterly despicable.”